My Travel Gadget supported by its audience. When you purchase through our links, we may earn an affiliate commission at no additional cost to you.

 Next, buy a pen with white ink and use its tip to cover the stuck pixel so that it stays white at all times.
 However, this solution does not always work as intended, and applying too much pressure on your LCD may damage it even more.

-4- Some software tools are available on the internet but they may cause more damage than good as they could also affect other pixels that work correctly.
+There are several tools available online to help but they may cause more damage than good as they could also affect other pixels that work correctly.
 They do not usually solve the stuck pixel problem, but they could help you to get rid of the pixels that are not working properly.

-7- You can just ignore it and learn to live with the black pixel on your screen because every monitor will eventually develop the same defect at some point.
+You can just ignore it and learn to live with the black pixel on your screen because every monitor will eventually develop the same defect at some point.
 However, you may need to upgrade sooner or later as new technologies appear.
+Here are my recommendations on budget laptops, best metal gaming laptops, and quiet gaming laptops.

 There are three common types of stuck pixels on the market: those with red, green, and blue lights.
 All three types will be lit as a result of a single electrical breakdown on a pixel level.